jurf/jurf.github.io/_posts/2022-03-29-budget-ergonomics-mice.md

 ## Other options

 Of course, I have considered the Logitech MX Vertical, but the price is so high and its features so standard that unless I get it at most at a third of its price, I will never buy it.
+I would really like a thumb rest, however.

 I have considered the Microsoft Sculpt Ergonomic mouse, but ~~I do not want to support Microsoft~~ I am worried that the mouse would be too small for my hands.